MinecraftForge/Documentation/docs/models/blockstates/introduction.md

 Introduction to Blockstate JSONs
 ================================

 Blockstate JSONs are Minecraft's way to map "variant strings" to models.
 A variant string can be absolutely anything, from "inventory" to "power=5" to "I am your father."
 They represent an actual model, where the blockstate is just a container for them.
-In code, a variant string within a blockstate JSON is represented by a `ModelResourceLocation`, normally shortened to just "MRL".
+In code, a variant string within a blockstate JSON is represented by a `ModelResourceLocation`.

-When the game searches for a model corresponding to a block in the world, it takes the [blockstate][] for that position, and then it uses an `IStateMapper` to find the corresponding MRL for it, which then refers to the actual model.
+When the game searches for a model corresponding to a block in the world, it takes the [blockstate][] for that position, and then it uses an `IStateMapper` to find the corresponding `ModelResourceLocation` for it, which then refers to the actual model.
 The default `IStateMapper` uses the block's registry name as the location of the blockstate JSON.
-(E.g. block `examplemod:testblock` goes to the RL `examplemod:testblock`.)
+(E.g. block `examplemod:testblock` goes to the `ResourceLocation` `examplemod:testblock`.)
 The variant string is pieced together from the blockstate's properties.
 More information can be found [here][statemapper].

 As an example, let's take a look at the vanilla `oak_log.json`: